sneham-boop/snake-client/README.md

 This is simply a multiplayer take on the genre.

-Before you can run this client, you will need to be running the server side. which you can download and install from here: https://github.com/lighthouse-labs/snek-multiplayer
+Before you can run this client, you will need to be running the server side.
+This was developed by Tania Rascia.
+You can download and install it from here: https://github.com/lighthouse-labs/snek-multiplayer

 ## Final Product